How do our predictions for the cryptocurrencies are made?

 How do our predictions for the cryptocurrencies are made?
 Below we present a schematic description of the model used in the process of forecasting cryptocurrencies trend, from the stage of data collection, through analysis, to the final results.

-Bitcoin predictions.
+Cryptocurrency predictions.
 Data aggregation

 Behavioral data (textual mentions)